eschulte/character-sheet/README.md

 - Automate modifier calculation
 - Conflict Detection with modification on multiple devices add a "last updated" field to check on update
 - Add a "New Version available - Click to Update" button in the status element when applicable
+- Automate Skill/Save calculation
+- Add short/long rest buttons for automatic reset
+- Update the status element to indicate when offline
+- Tool tips on hover
+- Suggested smart completion for spell names
+- Use the status element to indicate if the current changes have sync'd to firebase

 Features:
-- Use the status element to indicate if the current changes have sync'd to firebase
 - Switch to a tabbed interface on mobile with tabs like "Combat," "Skills," "Spells," "Bio"
 - Touch friendly interface on mobile with "+" and "-" buttons to avoid raising the keyboard as much
 - Make some section collapsible on mobile to save space
-- Automate Skill/Save calculation
-- Add short/long rest buttons for automatic reset
 - Add lookup from https://open5e.com for completion of spells, equipment, and anything else

-- Update the status element to indicate when offline
+Needed Tool Tips:
+- Need tool tips for the following:
+- simple weapons
+- Alchemist's Supplies
+- Tool Proficiencies
-- Tool tips on hover
+- Tool Profeciency
-- Suggested smart completion for spell names
+- Languages
+- Dungeoneer's Pack
+- Traveler's Clothes
+- Quarterstaff
+- Pouches
+- Catapult
+- Poison Spray

 ```js